scivislab/Path-Mappings-with-Lookahead/README.md

 The directory `ttk-lookahead` contains a complete ttk source with the new look-ahead extension added to the path mapping distance.
 The installation script `install.sh` installs all dependencies, downloads the paraview source code and compiles paraview as well as ttk.
 The data script `get_data.sh` downloads the [2D vortex street dataset](https://www.csc.kth.se/~weinkauf/notes/cylinder2d.html) and converts it to vtk files.
-The python script `compute_dm.py` loads the vtk dataset, computes merge trees and the distance matrix with the path mapping distance for look-ahead values of 0-3.
+The python script `compute_dm.py` loads the vtk dataset, computes merge trees and distance matrices with the path mapping distance for look-ahead values of 0-3, and lastly derives t-SNE embeddings from the four matrices.

 This produces four pdf files containing the distance matrices from the paper teaser, as well as four pdf files containing the t-SNE embeddings from the same figure.
 All outputs are located in the root directory of the repository.